B1. Number Sense

 • To what does the denominator of a fraction refer?

-A team cannot determine how many of the 5 throws have to use the constraint.
+A team cannot determine how many of the five throws have to use the constraint.
 Model proportional reasoning.
-Explain, for example, why the situation where 60 throws out of 100 must be made from behind, over the shoulder, is equivalent to that where 30 throws out of 50 must be (the 2 quantities are divided by 2).
+Explain, for example, how 60 throws out of 100 is equivalent to 30 throws out of 50 by discussing how 30 is half of 60 and 50 is half of 100.
 Then ask them:

-• What would be an equivalence relationship if only 5 throws are made?
+• What if only 5 throws are made?
+How many throws would be thrown in total?

 One team does not understand what needs to be done to complete the last column.
-Remind them that during Warm-Up, 4 of the 5 throws made at a distance of 1 metre were successful, which corresponds to 80%.
-Tell them that they must now estimate a reasonable percent rate of success, taking into account the constraint.
+Remind them that during the Warm-Up, 4 of the 5 throws made at a distance of 1 metre were successful, which corresponds to 80%.
+Tell them that they must now estimate a reasonable rate of success, as a percent, taking into account the constraint.

 Consolidation of Learning